brandur/sorg/content/nanoglyphs-drafts/045-postgres-18.md

 io_method = io_uring
 ```

-Async I/O doesn't automatically take effect for any arbtirary I/O operation.
+Async I/O doesn't automatically take effect for any arbitrary I/O operation.
 So far Postgres can only take advantage of async I/O for sequential scans, bitmap heap scans, and `VACUUM`, but with foundations now in place, the hope is its use can be expanded in future releases.

 I've played with async I/O minimally, and am not quite sure what to realistically expect out of it yet.
 Synthetic benchmarks show 2-3x speedups in some circumstances, but the real world improvements are probably more modest.
 As one test, I tried [River's benchmark suite](https://riverqueue.com/docs/benchmarks) against Postgres 18 with `io_method = io_uring` on, and it made no observable difference.